 53W53 is conveniently located just steps away from New York’s Museum of Modern Art.
-The lower floors will be dedicated to the museum adding 52,000 square feet of exhibition space to one of the most respected cultural institutions in the world.
+The lower floors are dedicated to the museum adding 52,000 square feet of exhibition space to one of the most respected cultural institutions in the world.
 Special considerations for the facade at these levels included an oversized – 34´0˝ x 17´8˝ – door that is motorized to open to accommodate large art objects entering the museum.
 In addition to the gallery space, the building is mixed-use and will include a restaurant along with the residential condominiums.

 See jaw-dropping footage of the capping of 53W53 at 1,100´ above Manhattan and learn about the operational coordination that allowed Enclos crews to safely install the 44,000 pound Apex 1 atop Jean Nouvel’s 53W53.

 The design of 53W53 utilizes a concrete primary structure to form the diagrid skeleton.
 This diagrid is expressed in the metal panel portions of the aluminum curtainwall system, slanting across the vision glass portions at many unique angles.
 The inclusion of the diagrid along with the various slopes, 40+ paint colors and numerous glass colors required extreme coordination between the project team.
 The facade consists of many unique unit modules, many trapezoidal at intersections of walls, and include large units up to 7´ x 28´6˝ tall.
-Installing large units in the middle of Manhattan at such great heights in front of a unique structure have required several equipment innovations that continue to aid the field crews in safe installation.
+Installing large units in the middle of Manhattan at such great heights in front of a unique structure required several equipment innovations that continue to aid the field crews in safe installation.

 Construction of 53W53 completed in 2019 and become one of the city’s tallest residential towers; the tallest remaining 432 Park Ave.